Skip to main content

 "Collective bargaining negotiations belong to these parties, but their effects and the impacts of the current impasse are being borne by all Canadians," MacKinnon said.
 "As minister of labour, I'm using my authorities … to secure industrial peace and deliver the short- and long-term solutions that are in the national interest."

-It remains unclear when exactly operations will resume, though the minister expressed hope it will be within a few days, given the massive economic stakes and that millions of Canadians rely on these railways daily.
+It remains unclear when exactly rail operations will resume, though the minister expressed hope it will be within a few days, as the impacts both on the daily lives of millions of Canadians and the economy "cannot be understated."

-Federal intervention comes after Prime Minister Justin Trudeau said earlier today that the government was "on it" and would have more to say "shortly" on what it is doing "to make sure that the right solution is found quickly for the economy."
+Prime Minister Justin Trudeau had hinted earlier that the federal government would come forward with actions before the end of the day "to make sure that the right solution is found quickly for the economy."

 "We're taking it so seriously.
 The minister is engaged directly.
 We are not taking this lightly, obviously, because Canadians across the country are worried about it," Trudeau said Thursday in Sherbrooke, Que., in front of a manufacturer that would have been impacted if the shutdown continued much longer.

-Heading into crunch time, MacKinnon said the federal government's position remained that the best outcome would be a negotiated agreement reached at the bargaining table, while noting the issues between the two sides were "significant."
+Heading into crunch time, even with "significant" issues outstanding, MacKinnon said the federal government's position remained that the best outcome would be a negotiated agreement reached at the bargaining table.

 Avoiding back-to-work legislation for now means the federal government won't have to recall Parliament and can pause on considering where it would secure political support to pass such a bill.